Data-with-Thom/Customer-Complaint-Analytics/README.md

 # Customer-Complaint-Analytics

 A comprehensive data analysis project examining consumer complaints in the bank of America using Excel and Power BI.

 ## Introduction

 The business observed a steady rise in customer complaints across various service channels, threatening customer satisfaction and brand reputation.
 This project investigates these trends to uncover root causes and improve service delivery.

 ## Project Description

 This project follows a structured data analysis lifecycle including problem definition, data cleaning in Microsoft Excel, and the development of interactive dashboards in Power BI to provide actionable insights for stakeholders.

 ## Project Aim

 The goal is to analyze customer behavior patterns, evaluate company response efficiency, and identify high-risk products and regions to support strategic decision-making.

 ## About the Dataset

-### Source:
-  Finance Industry Consumer Complaints dataset provided by Skills to Career (STC).
+* Source: Bank of America Consumer Complaints dataset provided by Skills to Career (STC).
-### Size:
-  62,516 rows and 12 columns.
+* Size: 62,516 rows and 12 columns.
-### Key Fields:
-  Complaint ID, Product, Sub-product, Issue, Date Received, Submission Channel, State, and Timely Response.
+* Key Fields: Complaint ID, Product, Sub-product, Issue, Date Received, Submission Channel, State, and Timely Response.

 ## Tools Used

-### Microsoft Excel:
-  Used for data inspection, cleaning, and handling missing values.
+* Microsoft Excel: Used for data inspection, cleaning, and handling missing values.
-### Microsoft Power BI:
-  Used for data modeling, DAX calculations, and interactive visualization.
+* Microsoft Power BI: Used for data modeling, DAX calculations, and interactive visualization.
-### Microsoft PowerPoint:
-  Used for dashboard wireframing and layout design.
+* Microsoft PowerPoint: Used for dashboard wireframing and layout design.

 ## Importing the Dataset